Mary Walker (rodeo cowgirl): Season 2017

 On January 19, Walker competed in the Fort Worth Stock Show and Rodeo event, in the tournament style Fort Worth Super Shootout, which is held in the Will Rogers Coliseum.
 There are two runs, a qualifying run and then a championship run.
 Walker and Latte were one of the 4 to go on to the championship run as they had the fastest time, 17.064.
 In the finals run, Walker's time was the fastest at 17.077 so she and Latte collected the prize money.
 Walker represented her team, RodeoHouston.
 There were teams from eight of the most prestigious rodeos.
-Walker won her forth time in a row at this event.
+Walker won her fourth time in a row at this event.
 RodeoHouston won the event for the third time in a row.

 Walker won the barrel racing event at the Fort Bend County Fair and Rodeo, Rosenberg, Texas, which takes place during the end of September through the beginning of June.